-In relation to the laws and regulations relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare, no non-compliance with such laws and regulations had been identified during the Reporting Period.
+In relation to the laws and regulations relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare including but not limited to Employment Ordinance (Chapter 57), Sex Discrimination Ordinance (Chapter 480), Disability Discrimination Ordinance (Chapter 487), Family Status Discrimination Ordinance (Chapter 527), Race Discrimination Ordinance (Chapter 602) and Mandatory Provident Fund Schemes Ordinance (Chapter 485), no non-compliance with such laws and regulations had been identified during the Reporting Period.
 The Group has adopted human resources policies over its recruitment process and management of its employees benefits and welfare in full compliance with these applicable laws and regulations.